BirdeeHub/tomlua/README.md

 This is instead intended for hot-path parsing of toml files.

+Error reporting is bad currently, but the plumbing is there, just lazy messages that don't gather any file context.

+Basic benchmarking (repeatedly parsing [tests/example.toml](./tests/example.toml) file) shows promising results.

+At 15-20 microseconds per parse, speed is comparable to cjson, (1.2x-2.0x the speed depending on settings) despite parsing toml rather than json, and it is 10x faster than toml_edit

 ---

 build with make and add the tomlua.so to your LUA_CPATH (or package.cpath at runtime) or install via luarocks